saturday06/VRM-Addon-for-Blender/docs/website/content/material-mtoon/_index.en.md

 ![](14.en.png)

 When the outline settings appear, set the following as a sample setting.
+(This outline display is only compatible with Blender 3.5 or later and 3.3)

 - Set the `Outline Width` to 0.03
 - Set the `Outline Color` to white